 What ghost stories do you have to share?
 You can post them in the comments, or email them to me if you are not yet ready to scare others with your terror.
 Whatever you do, don’t make the mistake of thinking they are dead and buried.
 History ignored is history repeated, and you’ve got to face your demons in order to render them powerless.

 If you’d like help facing your demons, please enroll in our SHOUT Sobriety program for people in early recovery from alcohol abuse.
-It is a free program supported by generous donations from alumni and other people who believe in my mission.
 To enroll, to learn more or to donate, please click the button below.